 Your frontline employees are the face of your company.
-They are the first impression of what your company represents.
-Customers can spot unhappy employees.
-And unhappy employees are not what customers want to see.
-They want to see people who love their jobs, people who love the company they work for, and people who want to help them.
+They're your customers' first impression of what your company represents.
+Customers can easily spot when an employee is unhappy, and this can negatively impact your brand.
+Customers want to see people at work who love their jobs.
+People who love the company they work for, and people who are genuinely eager to help them.

-Because frontline employees are the face of your company, they know what your customer needs.
-They interact with customers on a regular basis and see what others in the organization don’t.
+Because frontline employees are the face of your company, they're usually the first to know what your customers need.
+They interact with customers on a regular basis, and they see what others in the organization don’t.
 For instance, in a restaurant the manager rarely gets to see the true feelings of the diners.
-Instead, the wait staff and bussers see everything.
-They know what dishes are preferred, what is left on the plate, how customers enjoy their experience, and if they would come back.
+Meanwhile, the servers and bussers see everything.
+They know what dishes are preferred, what is left on the plate, how customers felt about their experience, and whether or not they would come back.

-Listening to frontline employees through an employee portal helps to break down a company’s hierarchy.
-When employees know they are being heard, they are more willing to speak up.
-Managers are able to understand employees and customers better, and executives are able to take that information and use it for change.
-IBM did this well by creating the “Idea Jam”
+Listening to frontline employees through an organizational and operational communications platform like Beekeeper helps break down a company’s hierarchy.
+When employees know they're being heard, they are more willing to speak up.

-Now that you know listening to frontline employees is important, it’s time to make sure you’re doing it with the best of the team communication tools.
-One of the biggest hindrances is the lack of ability to easily communicate with frontline employees.
-That’s why a team app like Beekeeper are so important.
-They help you stay in touch with all levels of the organization, ensuring everyone’s voice gets heard.
+Now that you know that listening to frontline employees is important, it’s time to make sure you’re doing it with the very best team communication tools.